Afghan National Police: History

-The Afghan police force has its origins in the Hotak and Durrani empires in the early 18th century, and over the centuries it was expanded to every province.
-In the 1950s a group of army officers were reassigned to the police forces to develop a new cadre and modernize the police organization.
-And in the early 1960s five of the top police students from the Kabul police academy were sent to Munich Germany to get their master's degrees in criminology and police work.
-Among those were Farouq Barakzai, Farouq Yaqobi, Assadullah Ahmadzai, Sidique Wahidi, Saadullah Yusufi, and some others.
-The Afghan police remained strong throughout the 1980s Soviet occupation until Kabul fell in 1992 to the insurgents.
-The country at that point descended into civil war and then came under the heel of the religious Taliban government.
+The national police force of Afghanistan has its origins in the Hotak and Durrani empires in the early 18th century, which had jurisdiction over parts of neighboring countries until the 1893 Durand Line was established between Mortimer Durand of British India and Abdur Rahman Khan of Afghanistan.

+In the 1950s, a group of army officers were reassigned to the police forces to develop a new cadre and modernize the police organization.
+And in the early 1960s, six of the top police students from the Kabul police academy were sent to Munich, Germany to get their master's degrees in criminology and police work.
+Among those were Abdul Latif Wared, Farouq Barakzai, Farouq Yaqobi, Assadullah Ahmadzai, Sidique Wahidi, Saadullah Yusufi, and some others.

+The Afghan police force remained strong throughout the Soviet occupation of the 1980s, with West Germany building a police academy in Kabul in 1989.
+The police force began disintegrating during the Battle of Kabul which lasted from 1992 to 1996, with the German-built academy also shutting down.
+The country at that point descended into civil war and then came under the heel of the Taliban government.

 After the collapse of the Taliban government in late 2001, there was little in the nation resembling a functional police department as private armed militias of warlords quickly filled the vacuum left behind by a lack of central governance.
 The Ministry of Interior in Kabul, under the new Karzai government of the Islamic Republic of Afghanistan, exercised little control over provincial police structures and was unable to effectively secure the remote provinces.
-Most of these problems were established after the Fall of Kabul in 1992, when the Soviet-backed government of Najibullah fell apart and the country entered into anarchy and chaos.
+Most of these problems had originally started after the Soviet-backed government of Mohammad Najibullah fell apart in 1992 and the country entered into a civil war.
 From 1978 to 1992 the Afghan police had firm control over the country, much thanks to the Soviet Union and other factors related to the Democratic Republic of Afghanistan or the Soviet war in the country.
 Traditionally, police officers were poorly paid, recruited or conscripted from the poorest classes of society and frequently held in contempt by the communities they served.
 Compounding these factors, over two decades of unrest had also resulted in an illiteracy rate conservatively estimated at over 70% for police recruits.